Skip to main content

 Oxford Biobank Scientific Coordinator

-I am the Oxford Biobank and Bioresource Scientific Coordinator, primarily responsible for curation of the Oxford Biobank (OBB) genetic resource and facilitator of Bioresource recruit-by-genotype and recruit-by-phenotype translational research studies available to the Metabolic Research Group (MRG), the larger research community and Industry.
+I am the Oxford Biobank Scientific Coordinator, primarily responsible for curation of the Oxford Biobank (OBB) resources, facilitator of recruit-by-genotype and recruit-by-phenotype translational research studies available to the Metabolic Research Group (MRG), the larger research community and Industry and the management of all aspects of running the OBB facility.
 My primary research interests focus on understanding the genetic determinants of body fat function and distribution and how this may impact, and be utilised to improve, the health consequences of obesity.
-Other duties include primary genetic data interrogator and analyst for the MRG, DPhil student supervisor, Lecturer and dissertation supervisor on the Experimental and Translational Therapeutics MSc program and Chair of the senior academic faculty for the OCDEM building.
+Other duties include primary genetic data interrogator and analyst for the MRG, DPhil student supervisor, Lecturer, marker and dissertation supervisor on the Experimental and Translational Therapeutics MSc program.
+I am a person designated (PD) for the OCDEM HTA license, and the RDM OCDEM EDI Champion.